 What happens at the interview?

-We will ask you questions that helps us gauge your communication skills, your interest in and dedication to the subject matter, the age group, and the profession, your knowledge of the subject matter, and your openhandedness, flexibility, and responsibility.
+- We will ask you questions that help us gauge your communication skills, your interest in and dedication to the subject matter, the age group, and the profession, your knowledge of the subject matter, and your openhandedness, flexibility, and responsibility.